jothiswaranoh/conference/readme.md

 do this you get resent code run this if you not statifies then you should change no problem

 - focus on yellow color cards add effects like popup background shadow etc for all that is only pending tast.
+-> jothis : added the colors removed the yellow color -> samithra please take care of overall allsoe